 1 dead, 2 injured in 3-vehicle crash in Northeast Austin

-AUSTIN, Texas - First responders are on scene of a deadly multi-vehicle crash in Northeast Austin.

-Austin-Travis County EMS says 3 vehicles crashed at the intersection of E. Anderson Lane and Cameron Road around 7:40 this morning.
+AUSTIN, Texas - Austin-Travis County EMS says 3 vehicles crashed at the intersection of E. Anderson Lane and Cameron Road around 7:40 this morning in Northeast Austin.

 One person was ejected from their vehicle.